MrTreev/DisVoice/README.md

 For Windows

-Donwload the latest version of Praat from https://www.fon.hum.uva.nl/praat/download_win.html
+Download the latest version of Praat from https://www.fon.hum.uva.nl/praat/download_win.html

-and add the path file to the environment variables
+Add the path file to the environment variables

 Then